 Parents will know their child is ready for these events if they are practicing regularly throughout the week without reminders and practice sessions include working to improve each of their steps (rather than just running through their material), technique drills and conditioning exercises.

-Team Dancing: Team members are chosen by instructor selection and/or audition.
+Team Dancing: Team members may chosen by instructor selection, audition and/or class participation.
 Tardiness or absence from classes can result in a dancer losing their place on the team.
 Ceilis and figures are danced in the Flying Irish team costume.
 Freestyle routines may require the purchase of additional costumes.

 Students transferring from another Irish Dance school will undergo a retraining period.
 They may participate in competitions once they have mastered the Flying Irish material needed for feiseanna and have met RTN's transfer rules.
 Transfer students may need to be assessed within a class to determine the best class placement.

-The Flying Irish Studio offers its students myriad performance opportunities throughout the year.
+The Flying Irish Dance Troupe program is for dancers who want to perform at other events and to be members of our competitive teams.
 Entertaining an audience while communicating the joy of dance through a performance is one of the greatest achievements for a dance student.
-Dancers who own the team costume and know the material required for the performance may sign up to participate in shows.
+Dancers must be taking Soft, Hard and Teams classes to be members of the Flying Irish Dance Troupe, and will need to meet certain standards to participate in performances.
 Shows happen throughout the year, with the majority of them in March.